home-assistant/home-assistant.io/source/_integrations/alarm_control_panel.template.markdown

 ## Considerations

-If you are using the state of an integration that takes extra time to load, the Template Alarm control panel may get an `unknown` state during startup.
+If you are using the state of an integration that takes extra time to load, the template alarm control panel may get an `unknown` state during startup.
 This results in error messages in your log file until that integration has completed loading.
 If you use `is_state()` function in your template, you can avoid this situation.

 For example, you would replace {% raw %}`{{ states.switch.source.state == 'on' }}`{% endraw %} with this equivalent that returns `true`/`false` and never gives an unknown result: {% raw %}`{{ is_state('switch.source', 'on') }}`{% endraw %}